nomi2k4/Shape-Calculator-Program/readme.txt

 - Working with floating-point variables and arithmetic operators
 - Basic geometry calculations for area and perimeter

-License:

-This project is open-source and available for learning purposes.
-Feel free to use, modify, or contribute.

 Contact:

-If you have any suggestions or questions, feel free to open an issue or submit a pull request on the GitHub repository!
+If you have any questions, feel free to open an issue or submit a pull request on the GitHub repository!